Joanna Hiffernan: Early life

 Hiffernan was a Roman Catholic, born in Limerick in Ireland in 1843 to Anne née Hickey and Patrick Hiffernan.
 She and her family may have left Ireland for London during the Great Famine of 1845 to 1848, taking up residence at 69 Newman Street.
 The spelling errors in her surviving letters reveal she received a modest education.
 Her father, Patrick Hiffernan, was described by Whistler's friends, Joseph Pennell and his wife Elizabeth, as being like "Captain Costigan," the drunken Irishman in Thackeray's novel Pendennis.
 The Pennells also described him as "a teacher of polite chirography (calligraphy)" who used to speak of Whistler as "me son-in-law."
 Her mother died in 1862, aged 44.
 Joanna Hiffernan had a sister called Bridget Agnes Hiffernan, later Singleton.
 The artist Walter Greaves, who began tuition with Whistler in 1863, and who knew Hiffernan well, said that she had a son called Harry but no trace of him can be found in official records.

-She dressed strikingly at Whistler's expense, with George du Maurier scornfully commenting that "Jo came with [Whistler] to me... got up like a duchess, without crinoline - the mere making up of her bonnet by Madame somebody or other in Paris had cost 50 fr."
+She dressed strikingly at Whistler's expense, with George du Maurier scornfully commenting that "Jo came with [Whistler] to me... got up like a duchess, without crinoline – the mere making up of her bonnet by Madame somebody or other in Paris had cost 50 fr."

 Artist's model

-Whistler first met the 17-year-old Jo Hiffernan in 1860 while she was at a studio in Rathbone Place, and in about 1861 began a 6-year relationship with her, during which period she modelled for some of his most famous paintings.
+Whistler first met the 17-year-old Jo Hiffernan in 1860 while she was at a studio in Rathbone Place, and in about 1861 began a six-year relationship with her, during which period she modeled for some of his most famous paintings.
 Physically striking, Hiffernan's personality was even more impressive.
 Whistler's biographers and friends, the Pennells, wrote of her, She was not only beautiful.
 She was intelligent, she was sympathetic.
 She gave Whistler the constant companionship he could not do without.

 Whistler's family did not approve of Hiffernan.
 Unmarried artists' models, and especially those who posed nude, were considered at that time to be little better than prostitutes.
 However, Hiffernan seems only to have modeled for friends, so perhaps the objections to her made by Whistler's family were based more on social class than on Hifferman's personal character.
 When Whistler's mother visited from America in 1864, alternative accommodation had to be found for Hiffernan, who also seems to have been the cause of Whistler's quarrel with Alphonse Legros in 1863.